-LVT 2016 wh 2017 r Sound, can be very good, white - the 2016 Côtes du Rhône a **** wine.
+LVT 2017 wh 2017 r Sound, can be very good, white - the 2016 Côtes du Rhône a **** wine.
 Entertaining reds with character, a real imprint of their own.
 Organic production, low use of sulphur.
 Pierre has worked as a winemaker in the Napa Valley, California.
 He returned to France and set up the estate in 2000, his first vintage 2001.
 25 hectares.
-Organic from 2003, officially from 2008, and biodynamic from early 2010s.
+It has been organic from 2003, officially from 2008, and biodynamic from early 2010s.
 Low use of sulphur, and long, long raising in concrete vat for some of his wines - up to five or six years; the 2009 Signargues red was bottled on 7 July, 2017, for example.
+I find some of the wines suffer from dry tannins, the long raising not allowing freshness to sustain - the Signargues an example.
 Pierre's partner Nadine Autray introduced a wine that she vinified for the first time in 2016, called Côtes du Rhône Villages Un K À part red; from St Hilaire d'Ozilhan, it was a **** STGT success.

 LVT 2015 r Michel is the husband of Valérie Castan-Collomb, of Domaine de la Valériane.
 He also makes olive oil sold at the domaine.
 The wines are vinified at Valériane.
 Discreet structure, no undue forcing, sound wine, the 2015 Signargues red an expressive, engaging ***(*) wine.